 AURAK launches Advanced Technology and Artificial Intelligence Center, as AI set to become a dominant job creator

-(MENAFN- Communicate Gulf) The American University of Ras Al Khaimah (AURAK) has launched the Advanced technology and Artificial Intelligence Center (ATAIC), an innovative Information and Communications Technology (ICT) research center operating under the School of Engineering and Computing.
+(MENAFN- Communicate Gulf) Ras Al Khaimah, UAE, August 1, 2024: The American University of Ras Al Khaimah (AURAK) has launched the Advanced Technology and Artificial Intelligence Center (ATAIC), an innovative Information and Communications Technology (ICT) research center operating under the School of Engineering and Computing.
 The launch of this center occurs against the backdrop of AI becoming the dominant job creator globally.

 This is a significant development when viewed against the findings of the World Economic Forum’s Future of Jobs survey (2023) which revealed that nearly half (49%) of the companies surveyed were keen to adopt AI to create jobs, in contrast to the 23% of respondents who expect it to displace jobs.